YallowMan/WikipediaGame/contributions.md

 I altered the following in `server.py`:
 - Added a `get_inbound_links` function which takes the Wikipedia page URL finishing page and returns a list of all Wikipedia pages that link to it.
 It uses the Wikipedia API to get the list of backlinks for the given page.
 - Altered the `find_path` function to preform a bidirectional search using two deques to preform the search in both directions simultaneously.
-The search stopos when a common page is found in both directions and uses a form of threading, where it creates a process pool to fetch the links from multiple pages concurrently.
+The search stops when a common page is found in both directions and uses a form of threading, where it creates a process pool to fetch the links from multiple pages concurrently.

 ## Goal
-- The goal for this project was to be an improvement to the original WikipediaGame started by Alexander Kurz, by focusing entirely on speed by using a bidrectional search rather than a Breadth-First Search.
+- The goal for this project was to be an improvement to the original WikipediaGame started by Alexander Kurz, by focusing entirely on speed by using a bidirectional search rather than a Breadth-First Search.
-- The bidrectional search having two searches in each direction, one using the normal method that goes forward with links and the other using backlinks so that they eventually converge onto each other and give a midpoint and thus a path.
+- The bidirectional search having two searches in each direction, one using the normal method that goes forward with links and the other using backlinks so that they eventually converge onto each other and give a midpoint and thus a path.

 ## AI
 I used both Aider and ChatGPT for pieces of code generation and debugging (as advised in the project).